RymanAK7/Streaming-Data-Project/README.md

     export AWS_SECRET_ACCESS_KEY=put_your_secret_here
     ```

+5. **Create Secret in AWS Secrets Manager:**
+    - **Using AWS Management Console:**
+        - Navigate to the AWS Management Console and open the Secrets Manager service.
+        - Click on the "Store a new secret" button.
+        - Choose "Other type of secrets" and then "Plaintext" as the secret type.
+        - Enter `guardian/api-key` as the name for the secret.
+        - Input the Guardian API key in the secret value field.
+        - Review the configuration and click "Next".
+        - Review again and click "Store".

+    - **Using AWS Command Line Interface (CLI):**
+        - Run the following command, replacing `<your-api-key>` with your Guardian API key:
+            ```bash
+            aws secretsmanager create-secret --name guardian/api-key --secret-string <your-api-key>
+            ```
+        - This command creates a secret named `guardian/api-key` with the specified Guardian API key.

-5. **Initialize Terraform:**
+6. **Initialize Terraform:**
     Make sure you're inside the `infrastructure` folder.
     ```bash
     cd infrastructure
     terraform init
     ```

-6. **Populate the AccountId and Kinesis Stream Name:**
+7. **Populate the AccountId and Kinesis Stream Name:**
-    In the file `terraform.tfvars`, put in your account ID and the Kinesis stream name you want to publish the article information to.
-You can find your account ID by clicking in the top right corner of the AWS console.
+    In the terraform.tfvars file, provide your AWS Account ID and specify the desired name for the Kinesis stream where article information will be published.
+You can find your Account ID by navigating to the top right corner of the AWS Management Console.
+Ensure the Kinesis stream name aligns with your project's naming conventions and requirements.
+This stream will be created by Terraform during deployment.

-7. **Plan Terraform:**
+8. **Plan Terraform:**
     ```bash
     terraform plan
     ```

-8. **Apply Terraform:**
+9. **Apply Terraform:**
     ```bash
     terraform apply
     ```
     Upon running the `terraform apply` command, Terraform will prompt you with the actions it intends to perform.
 Only 'yes' will be accepted to approve.
 Enter 'yes' to proceed with the deployment.

-9. **Invoke the API:**
+10. **Invoke the API:**
     Go to the URL output by Terraform.
 The default query is:
     ```
     ?search_term=Python&kinesis_stream=test_stream&from_date=2024-01-01